 Take Care of Your Own Health

 Most people don’t enter into caring for a spouse or family member thinking that they might be putting their own health at risk.
 But those who provide care for a loved one tend to experience high chronic stress and skimp on self-care – factors that raise the risk for many illnesses.
 Do not skip your own doctor’s appointments because you’re too busy.
-Exercise, eat well, and get enough sleep.
+Exercising, eating well, and getting enough sleep are all important in coping with caregiver stress.
 Tell your physician that you are a caregiver and bring up any health concerns you may have.
 Remember, taking care of yourself is not a luxury.
 It is an absolute necessity for caregivers.

 Caregiver burnout happens when the stress and burden of caring for a loved one becomes overwhelming.
 Burnout is common in caretakers — you didn’t do anything to cause it.
 The most important thing is to know the warning signs of caregiver burnout so you can recognize and even prevent them.
 Following the tips for preventing burnout and using the many caregiver burnout resources available will help you get to a healthier place.